Fort Edward (Nova Scotia): Father Le Loutre's War

 Fort Edward was the site of the Acadian church for the parish of l'Assomption (established 1722).
 After initially failing to take the settlements of Chignecto, Major Charles Lawrence, on 7 June 1750, he had Acadians destroy their church so that Fort Edward could be built in its place.
 In early March 1750, the Acadians and Mi'kmaq took three English prisoners.
 Gorham was ordered to Fort Edward.
 On Gorham's march to Pisiquid to secure the area prior to building Fort Edward, the Rangers engaged the Mi'kmaq in the Battle at St. Croix (1750).

-The Fort is named after Edward Cornwallis, who established Halifax, Nova Scotia.
+The Fort was named by Gorham for Edward Cornwallis, who established Halifax, Nova Scotia.

-On 9 May 1750, Phillips was fired on by French and Indians.
+On 9 May 1750, Phillips was fired on by French and Native.
 Capt.
 John Rous was in a skirmish off Fort Edward at the same time, where he killed two native people, whose comrades took their bodies.

 At first Alexander Murray commanded at Fort Sackville.
 In September 1751 he was given command of Fort Edward, where he remained for most of the ensuing seven years, except for a tour of duty at Halifax in 1753.
 On 12 December 1752, Murray was charged by the Nova Scotia Council with exploiting the local Acadian community by paying unfair prices for supplies and randomly imprisoning some of the men.

-On November 1, 1753, Captain Hale was relieved by Commander Floyer as the commander of Fort Edward.
+On 1 November 1753, Captain Hale was relieved by Commander Floyer as the commander of Fort Edward.

 Fort Edward, Fort Lawrence, and Fort Anne were all supplied by and dependent on the arrival of Captains Cobb, Jeremiah Rogers or John Taggart, in one of the government sloops.
 These vessels took the annual or semi-annual relief to their destination.
 They carried the officers and their families to and from, as required.

 French and Indian War

 Fort Edward played an important role in the Bay of Fundy Campaign (1755) of the Acadian Expulsion.
 Shortly after the Battle of Fort Beauséjour on the eve of the Expulsion, the commander at Fort Edward Captain Alexander Murray wrote his wife saying, the Acadians "are in as great anxiety as I am about their fate".
-A month later, at exactly the same time as Lieutenant Colonel John Winslow read the expulsion orders in Grand Pré; September 5 at 15:00 hrs, Captain Murray read the order to the 183 Acadian males he had imprisoned at Fort Edward.
-On October 20, 920 Acadians from Pisiquid were loaded on to four transports.
+A month later, at exactly the same time as Lieutenant Colonel John Winslow read the expulsion orders in Grand Pré; 5 September at 15:00 hrs, Captain Murray read the order to the 183 Acadian males he had imprisoned at Fort Edward.
+On 20 October 920 Acadians from Pisiquid were loaded on to four transports.
 Unlike at the neighbouring community of Grand Pré, the English did not burn and destroy the buildings at Pisiquid.
 As a result, when the New England Planters arrived, many houses and barns were available for use.
 Fort Edward was one of four forts in which Acadians were imprisoned over the nine years of the expulsion (the others were Fort Frederick, Saint John, New Brunswick; Fort Cumberland; and Fort Charlotte, Georges Island, Halifax).
 On average, over a period of nine years, 350 Acadian prisoners at a time were held at the garrison.